Hakata-jpn/portfolio-site2/projects/1project.md

 ### Overview

-KAM Soaring Skies is a year-long project designing mechanical keyboard parts for sale across international vendors in a Kickstarter-esque group buy format.
+KAM Soaring Skies is a multi-year project designing mechanical keyboard parts for sale across international vendors in a Kickstarter-esque group buy format.
+This site was coded with the same keyboard as seen above!

 ### What I learned